arjun-computer-geek/stock-app/README.md

 # stock-app
 Profit and loss calculator

-## Tasks:<br>
+## Tasks:
--Take user's stock price for one stock when he bought it.<br>
+- Take user's stock price for one stock when he bought it.
--Take the quantity of stocks.<br>
+- Take the quantity of stocks.
--Take today's stock price for that stock.<br>
+- Take today's stock price for that stock.
--Tell the user how much profit or loss he/she is making.<br>
+- Tell the user how much profit or loss he/she is making.
--Tell them the percentage and absolute value of profit or loss.<br>
+- Tell them the percentage and absolute value of profit or loss.

 ## Result:<br>
 Here's i have made it by VanilaJS.